 Before concluding that common representation is permitted, the lawyer must consider "whether there is any obstacle to the loyal representation of both parties."
 RPC 210.
 Where a lawyer has a long-standing professional relationship with a seller and a financial interest in continuing to represent the seller, the lawyer must carefully and thoughtfully evaluate whether he or she will be able to act impartially in closing the transaction.
 The lawyer may proceed with the common representation only if the lawyer reasonably believes that his or her loyalty to the seller will not interfere with the lawyer's responsibilities to the buyer.
 Rule 2.2(a)(3).
-Also, the lawyer may not proceed with the common representation and, should a conflict arise, the potential prejudice to the parties will be minimal.
+Also, the lawyer may not proceed with the common representation unless he or she reasonably believes that there is little likelihood that an actual conflict will arise out of the common representation and, should a conflict arise, the potential prejudice to the parties will be minimal.
 RPC 210 and Rule 2.2(a)(2).